Pan6ora/activity-browser-online/docs/source/intro/how.md

 ## authentication

-The authentication is managed at a session level
+The authentication is managed by the main reverse proxy (using Caddy Security).
+Every session correspond to a user which means there is a unique password for all the session machines (which is set in session configuration).